Working for a nonprofit organization is no doubt a deeply rewarding endeavor.

 Much like the advertising of for-profit companies, your pitch for donations must be compelling and to the point.
 How do you achieve this without the highly effective face to face appeal?

-Through the equally as effective landing page.
+Through the equally as effective landing page or a web form.

 Chances are you’ve encountered a landing page before.